RudiORM/an_seanchai_saorga/README.md

 # An Seanchaí Saorga (The artificial storyteller).

 Full python code coming end of May!

-Prompts used:
+# Prompts

-# Irish Mythology Story Tasks

 ## 1. Named entity extraction
 **Description:** from the stories, pull out all named entities